Here’s the longer story. You don’t have to read it unless you’re really curious.

-I grew up in South Portland Maine in a small house at the end of a dead-end street.
+I grew up in South Portland, Maine, in a small house at the end of a dead-end street surrounded by fields and lots of trees to climb.
 When I was seven I fell in love with the old piano in our neighbor’s basement.
-When my parents realized I was falling asleep every night playing “pillow air piano” a little Baldwin arrived and lessons began.
+When my parents realized I was falling asleep playing “air piano” on my pillow a little Baldwin arrived and lessons began.
 When I wasn’t climbing trees and running in the fields I was playing the piano.

 When I was twelve a new job moved our family to Pittsburgh, Pa.
 Within six months we suddenly lost my Mom.
 There was no such thing as grief therapy in those days.
 I found release in my piano – thundering out the Warsaw Concerto and filling the neighborhood with the slow deep notes of the Moonlight Sonata.
 Neighbors remarked to Dad that they had never heard such sad music.

 At sixteen I was chosen to study piano with the head of the music department at Pittsburgh’s Carnegie Mellon University.
-Mr. Franklin seemed to know what my grieving soul needed and taught me how to play Bach slowly in the dark and fill the room with sound where each harmonic change was so beautiful you could almost taste it.
-It was immensely satisfying and eased my heart.
+Mr. Harry Franklin seemed to know what my grieving soul needed and taught me how to play Bach slowly – in the dark – and to try to fill the room with sound where each harmonic change was so beautiful you could almost taste it.
+When I finally succeeded it was immensely satisfying and eased my heart.

-At seventeen with braces on my teeth my cousin Mike took me to hear the Modern Jazz Quartet live at the Hungry I in New York City.
+At seventeen, with braces on my teeth, my cousin Mike took me to hear the Modern Jazz Quartet live at the Hungry I in New York City.
 I had never heard live jazz before.
 Their slow echoing counterpoint was so close to my Bach-in-the-dark I felt like laughing and crying at the same time.
 They filled the room with such feeling and magic.
-I kept that forever.
+It was huge for me.
+I kept the memory forever.

 Beth with Son Jed

-I spent the next two years in my practice room actively listening to Big Walter, deepening my tone and vibrato, and being sent rare musical gems from Joe and his friend Dennis Gruenling.
+I spent the next two years in my practice room actively listening to Big Walter, deepening my tone and vibrato, and being sent rare musical gems from Joe in Chicago and his friend Dennis Gruenling in New ‘Joisey’.
 I also worked on tone and pitch with Winslow Yerxa here in San Francisco,

 The process of absorbing Big Walter’s blues brought back my years learning Bach on the piano.
-I played Big Walter’s rifs slowly – in the dark – and finally started to fill the room with a deep sound that felt so wonderful I could taste it.
+I played Big Walter’s rifs slowly – in the dark – the way Mr Franklin showed me on piano.
+When I finally started to fill the room with deep tone and magic it felt so wonderful I could taste it.

 You might ask ‘Why play someone else’s music?’
 And I’d answer “When I fell in love with Bach, was I copying his music?
-No. It was my music and my soul surrounded and guided by his.
-It’s the same with Big Walter.
-Why not learn from the person you most deeply love and relate to?”
+Would you call playing Bach derivative?
+No, of course not!
+When I played Bach’s classical counterpoint it was my music and my soul surrounded and lifted by his.
+For me it’s the same with Big Walter.
+Why not learn from the person you most deeply love and relate to?
+That’s what’s called having a musical hero.”

-It was 1998.
+It was the year 2000.
 I had spent 2 years in my practice room.
 It was time to find people to play with.
-For several months I went to blues jams and found myself going home without being called up to play.
+For several months I went to local I blues jams ready to play and found myself going home without being called up to the stage.
 “Sorry, we ran out of time.”
-I noticed the only women on stage were singers.
-In those days women who played instruments were rare in the blues world and the guys running the jams didn’t seem to know what to do with us when we showed up.
-So they basically ignored us.
-I realized blues jams were not going to work for me.
-I had to find another way.
+I noticed that most women on blues stages were singers.
+In those days women who played instruments were rare in the blues world and the guys running jams didn’t seem to know what to do with us.
+They solved the conundrum by basically ignoring us.
+After I quit being sad and mad and frustrated I started to think.
+“If they won’t let me join ‘em I’ll have to find a way to work around ‘em.”

 Years later I shared these early experiences with a woman bass player who was so good she played bass for Cirque de Soleil.
 As an unknown musician she had had the same experience when she showed up at jams.
 We called it “The invisible woman syndrome”.